I can create my brand myself. Why should I work with a designer?

-Contracting a professional is the wisest move you can make when it comes to your branding and marketing.
+Working with a professional is the wisest move you can make when it comes to your branding.
 You want someone who has the experience, knowledge and expertise to develop effective design solutions and visual assets, and to oversee the entire project to bring it to a successful conclusion.

 How do I choose a designer?